LW.11540 / LW.10251 |

 The Seminar

 As the year moves forward, the seminar will be used to support and enhance both kinds of fieldwork activity, focusing on the strategic and ethical issues that arise in students’ cases, and studying a range of approaches to advocating for systemic change.
 Simulation exercises will focus on litigation skills, including interviewing, developing a theory of the case, direct and cross examination, and oral argument.
-Throughout the year, the seminar will address issues of race, gender and class in family regulation policy and practice.
-The seminar will also hear from a range of experts in the field.
+Throughout the year, the seminar will critically assess family regulation policy and practice.
+The seminar will also hear from a range of experts in the field, including those with lived experience of the child welfare system.

 Administrative Information